Digitising Darwin’s Fossil Mammals

 25 years before he published his theory of evolution through natural selection, a young Charles Darwin was on the voyage of a lifetime.
 Darwin was confronted with evidence of changes in the distribution and composition of species, of extinction, and of geological and environmental change on a grand scale.
 His experiences aboard the H.M.S.
 Beagle between 1831 and 1836 laid the foundation for his future scientific work, culminating in his publication of his theory of evolution in 1859.

-Our aim is to fully document, research, conserve and digitise these scientifically and historically significant specimens and to make them publically available.
+Our aim is to fully document, research, conserve and digitise these scientifically and historically significant specimens and to make the specimens and their stories publically available.

-Thanks to the Hartnett Conservation Trust and the Leche Trust the Museum has been able to undertake a pilot study to investigate the potential that digitisation holds for this collection.
-It focuses on 13 fossil mammal specimens collected by Darwin, all of which have been attributed to Toxodon at one time or another.
+The Museum has undertaken a pilot study to investigate the potential that digitisation holds for this collection.
+It focuses on 19 fossil mammal specimens collected by Darwin, which have been attributed to Toxodon or Megatherium.

-Toxodon is a type of extinct mammal from South America.
-The word 'Toxodon' means 'bow-tooth' from the curved form of the teeth and 'platensis' refers to the district (La Plata) near where its remains were first discovered.
+Toxodon is an extinct mammal from South America.
+The word 'toxodon' means 'bow-tooth', from the curved form of the teeth, and 'platensis' refers to the district (La Plata) near where its remains were first discovered.

 Imaging the specimens

-The Toxodon specimens range in size from one centimetre to one metre and include specimens which are considered challenging to faithfully reproduce using 3D laser scans (due to uneven surfaces with lots of holes).
+The specimens range in size from one centimetre to one metre and include specimens which are challenging to faithfully reproduce using 3D laser scans (due to uneven surfaces with lots of holes).
 This made them ideal candidates to test the technology.
-The sample includes probably the most iconic Darwin specimen, the type skull of Toxodon platensis, but also fragments with uncertain histories.

 An arm-mounted laser scanner captured the profile of the surface, including any cracks, peaks, troughs and texture.
-The initial capture of the data was completed in three days.
-The next step involved processing the data.
+The initial capture of the data was completed in a few days.
+The next step involved processing the data, which took around five times longer.

 This complex surface is difficult to capture and reproduce.
 In the end though, this intricate model will provide just as much detail as its real counterpart.